 Wealthsimple makes powerful financial tools to help you grow and manage your money.
 Learn more

-Big news from Wealthsimple HQ: as of November 10th, Wealthsimple has crypto wallets — specifically hosted wallets, not non-custodial wallets; we’ll explain more below — which is pretty neat if you care about blockchain and the future of money.
-Because now, not only can you buy and sell bitcoin and ether within the Wealthsimple Trade app, you can also transfer your coins into, and soon out of, your account.
-That means if you, say, bought bitcoin on another, perhaps less-trusted marketplace before Wealthsimple became Canada’s first regulated crypto trading platform (not-so-humble brag), you can now move all your BTC into one handy place: a Wealthsimple crypto wallet.
-We’ll allow more coins soon beyond bitcoin and ether.
-In the meantime, we talked with Danish Ajmeri, Wealthsimple’s Head of Crypto, about why he’s jazzed about wallets, and why he suspects clients will be too.
+Big news: Wealthsimple has crypto wallets — specifically hosted wallets, not non-custodial wallets; we’ll explain more below — which is pretty neat if you care about blockchain and the future of money.
+Because now, not only can you buy and sell bitcoin and ether within the Wealthsimple Trade app, you can also transfer those coins into and out of your account.
+That means if you, say, bought ether on another, perhaps less-trusted marketplace before Wealthsimple became Canada’s first regulated crypto trading platform (not-so-humble brag), you can now move all your ETH into one handy place: a Wealthsimple crypto wallet.
+Or you can move your ether out of the app to spend elsewhere.
+In the meantime, we talked with Danish Ajmeri, Wealthsimple’s Head of Crypto, about why he’s jazzed about wallets, and why he suspects you will be too.